Gasman2014/KiCad-Diff/README.md

 ## Debugging

 There should be some output in the launch terminal.
 Please copy this and include it in any issues posted.
-If the program is not working, please check that you can run the `plotpcb` routine directly by invoking it from the command line and passing the name of the `*.kicad_pcb` file.
+If the program is not working, please check that you can run the `plot_kicad_pcb` routine directly by invoking it from the command line and passing the name of the `*.kicad_pcb` file.

 ```
-plotpcb board.kicad_pcb
+plot_kicad_pcb board.kicad_pcb
 ```